LassoSoft/LassoGuide/lasso_guide_source/operations/regular-expressions.rst

 #.
 The modified match string is now appended to the output string using the
    `regexp->appendReplacement` method.
-This method will automatically append any parts of the input string which weren't matched (the spaces between the words)::
+This method will automatically append any parts of the input string that weren't matched (the spaces between the words)::

       #my_regex->appendReplacement(#match)